 It’s easy.

-And has the potential to at least 2X, 5x or even 10X your money on every trade you make…
+And has the potential to at least 2X, 5X, or even 10X your money on every trade you make…

 All by watching for this green bar.
 Once you see how simple it is to use…

-You’ll Never Think Of Trading The Same Way Again
+You’ll Never Think of Trading the Same Way Again

-For example, take a look at what happened on April 27 at 9:38 am…
+For example, take a look at what happened on April 27 at 9:38 a.m…

 That’s when I spotted a Stealth Mode Spike on the ticker HIMS…